November Christmas: Plot

-As a show of appreciation, Tom goes to the Sanford home and invites him and his wife to the party.
+As a show of appreciation, Tom goes to the Sanford home and invites him and his wife Claire to the party.
 Jess goes to town and mentions it to Tammy, a young waitress (Elizabeth McLaughlin) at the local restaurant whom Vanessa had befriended.
-Later, the farmer gives the father a box of Halloween decorations to help decorate the family's house, and on the night of the party the waitress arrives with all the town's children to help celebrate.
+Later, Jess gives Tom a box of Halloween decorations to help decorate the family's house, and on the night of the party Tammy arrives with all the town's children to help celebrate.
 Vanessa (who was prohibited from going to school and meeting other children because of her illness) is overjoyed at having so many playmates and friends.
-Jess, his wife, and his friend and his new wife follow carrying trays of food.
+Jess, Claire, and his friend and his new wife follow carrying trays of food.
 Tammy tries her skills as a storyteller and tells a ghost story that makes the children scream and laugh.

 Together, Jess, his old friend, and Tammy help the family celebrate Halloween - and each holiday thereafter - a month early, and in doing so unite an entire community and teach everyone that what really matters in life is love.

 As Vanessa and her family return home one night from a particularly sorrowful hospital visit, they find that the neighbors have decorated their homes and streets with brilliant lights and holiday decorations a full month early.
 Jess, his friend, and the neighboring community line the family's driveway to greet Vanessa as she arrives home; her own house covered in beautiful lights.
 Everyone is invited inside the home to celebrate with food given by the town's local restaurant, and later, Vanessa runs outside with her snow globe just as an early snow begins to fall, duplicating the little girl inside the globe.

 Later, Tammy writes a children's book about Vanessa's life, with pictures that Vanessa had made herself during her illness.
-In the final scenes, a young woman (reading Tammy's book to children at the local library) explains that she is Vanessa, who is all grown-up and is now perfectly healthy; revealing that she had survived her illness after that early Christmas.
+Fifteen years after the story, a young woman (reading Tammy's book to children at the local library) explains that she is Vanessa, now all grown-up and perfectly healthy, revealing that she had survived her illness after that early Christmas.
 Afterwards, she goes to the Sanfords' Christmas tree lot where she reunites with her family and Jess himself; to select the town's annual tree.